 Step 1.
 Get Your Teen Thinking by Getting Their Input

 You can get your teen thinking about listening skills by asking them open-ended questions.
 You’ll help prompt your teen’s thinking.
-You’ll also begin to better understand their thoughts, feelings, and challenges related to how they feel when they struggle with focus and listening so that you can address them.
-In gaining input, your teen:
+You’ll also begin to better understand their thoughts, feelings, and challenges related to how they feel when they struggle with focusing and listening so that you can address them.
+In gaining input, your teen

 - has a greater stake in anything they’ve designed themselves (and with that sense of ownership, comes a greater responsibility for solving their own problems);

 - has more motivation to work together and cooperate because of their sense of ownership;